shahbaz4595/grinding-leetcode-with-javascript/README.md

         - Day 2
             - Number of 1 Bits (Hamming Weight)
             - Subtract the Product and Sum of Digits of an Integer
+        - Day 3
+            - Largest Perimeter Triangle
+            - Find Nearest Point That Has the Same X or Y Coordinate